Mozilla-Ocho/Memory-Cache-Hub/README.md

 - A single file executable, which is compact and easy to use but takes ~30 seconds to boot (because it unpacks supporting files at runtime).
 - A directory that includes an executable and supporting files.
 The executable included in this format boots instantly.

+On MacOS and Windows, you may need to enable settings to allow unsigned/unverified packages.
+On Linux, you may need to `chmod +x`.

 ### Firefox Browser Extension